When I learned about the bad effects that fluoride can have on our health, I knew that I had to do something to protect myself and my family.

 The components are all installed in the cabinet space under the kitchen sink.
 A small storage tank holds the filtered water until you turn on the dedicated faucet that's mounted on the sink.

-Here's a diagram illustrating a basic reverse osmosis system setup:
+Here's a diagram illustrating a basic RO system setup:

 APEC is an American company with an excellent reputation for making the highest quality water filtration systems.